Knowledge hub

 Is implementation included?

 No. The audit stands on its own.
 You keep the brief and ranked findings.
-Hand them to your team, to another vendor, or ask us to quote Solutions work — in that case we build from the same list, no second round of research.
+Hand them to your team, to another vendor, or ask us to quote Solutions work.
+In that case we build from the same list, not a new round of research.

-Can this surface CRM, paid, reporting, and funnel issues?
+Can this surface CRM, paid, reporting, and follow-up issues?

-Yes — that is exactly what it is for.
-Most of the time the real bottleneck is a handoff, a definition, or a reporting gap, not creative.
-We name which layer is the cap and which layers are noise.
+Yes, that is exactly what it is for.
+Most of the time the real issue is a handoff, a definition, or a reporting gap, not creative.
+We name which area is the issue and which areas are noise.

 What happens after the findings?

 You leave with a ranked list, one named first fix, and a clear call on where to spend next.
 Most teams ship the top items in-house or with their existing developer.
-If the audit shows the cap is narrower than the full audit scope (site only, follow-up only, reporting only), we hand you to the right next step.
+If the audit shows the issue is narrower, say the site only, we hand you to the right next step.

 How long does it take end to end?

 Reply within one business day with scope and an access checklist.
 We start one to two weeks out.
-Written brief back in 7–10 business days after access lands.
+Written brief back in 7 to 10 business days after access lands.
 Live walkthrough scheduled the week after.

 What exactly is included?

-An annotated map of your lead path from capture to booked meeting, a ranked list of where the flow actually breaks, a short list of what we ruled out, one named first fix to run this week, and a recommendation for the right next layer (site, CRM, or reporting).
+A map of your inquiry path from capture to booked meeting, a ranked list of where it breaks, and one named first fix to run this week.
+We also tell you what we ruled out.
 Returned inside a week.

 How is this different from a website review?

-A website review looks at the page before the form: messaging, layout, and whether the site earns the click.
-The lead flow review starts after the form submits — routing, first response, follow-up cadence, stage clarity, and CRM handoff.
-Different halves of the same funnel.
+A website review looks at the page before the form: what it says and whether it earns the click.
+The inquiry and follow-up review starts after the form submits: who gets the inquiry, how fast they reply, and what happens next.
+Different halves of the same path.

 How is this different from CRM or automation work?

-CRM and automation work is implementation — rules, fields, integrations, sequences.
-This review diagnoses whether those things are the real issue before you build.
+CRM and automation work is implementation: rules, fields, integrations, sequences.
+This review names whether those things are the real issue before you build.
 A lot of teams find the fix is a process or ownership change, not another tool.

 What access do you need?

 Read-only access to your CRM and, where relevant, your scheduler, form tool, and whatever inbox routing you use.
-A short written walkthrough of how a lead is supposed to move through the team.
+A short written walkthrough of how an inquiry is supposed to move through the team.
 No production changes from us.

 Is implementation included?